tarasowski/javascript-pocketguide/serverless/014_yaml-templates.md

 You can read more about the use case.
 You can find here JavaScript code, CloudFormation Template and more.
 [Click here](https://aws.amazon.com/blogs/compute/introducing-simplified-serverless-application-deplyoment-and-management/)

+## Environment Variables Available to Lambda Functions

+The following is a list of environment variables that are part of the AWS Lambda execution environment and made available to Lambda functions.
+The table below indicates which ones are reserved by AWS Lambda and cannot be changed as well as which ones you can set when creating your Lambda function.

+Get full list of all Lambda environment variables available at runtime [Lambda Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)